College of Nursing

 Prerequisites: Graduate admission.
 This course analyzes various financial sectors of the healthcare system.
 Analyses of the financial and economic structures for providers, health insurance organizations, pharmaceutical industries, not-for-profit, and federally-funded clinics will occur.

-Prerequisite: NURSE 6518 or consent of Program Director.
+Prerequisites: NURSE 6518.
 This course provides a systematic approach to advanced physical assessment as well as psychological, sociocultural, developmental, and spiritual assessment of individuals across the life span.
 This course builds upon basic health assessment knowledge and skills, laboratory work interpretation, validation, documentation, and analysis of assessment findings.
-This course includes mandatory didactic and clinical experiences.
+This course includes 3 credit hours of mandatory didactic and 1 credit hour of clinical experiences.
+One clinical credit hour is equivalent to 75 practicum hours.

 NURSE 6527 Patient Safety, Performance Improvement, and Compliance: 3 semester hours